Santhoshkumard11/enterprise-grade-skin-cancer-detection-and-treatment-solution/dev_post.md

 ![VS Code editor](https://github.com/Santhoshkumard11/enterprise-grade-skin-cancer-detection-and-treatment-solution/raw/ml-model-dev/images/code.jpg)

 ## Future work/score:
-- Auto select the dermatologist based on the availability and critical care needed for the patient
+- Auto-select the dermatologist based on the availability and critical care needed for the patient
-- Send an Calendar invite instead of the plain text email when the dermatologist confirm the appointment
+- Send a Calendar invite instead of the plain text email when the dermatologist confirm the appointment
-- Setup a retraining mechanism which trains the model with the latest images per month in Azure Machine Learning (designer)
+- Setup a retraining mechanism that trains the model with the latest images per month in Azure Machine Learning (designer)
 - Live Chat assistance through Virtual Agents
-- Setup a treatment plan for each patient who are diagnosed
+- Set up a treatment plan for each patient who is diagnosed

 Feel free to reach out if you need any further clarification on the implementation.
 I would be more than happy to answer those. 🤝

-Looking forward to hear from you and improvements via Comment or PRs are most welcomed.🙏
+Looking forward to hearing from you and improvements via Comments or PRs are most welcomed.🙏

-Congratulations!! 🎉you have successfully completed reading this huge blog.🤩 Thanks a lot for reading out till the end.👓
+Congratulations!! 🎉you have completed reading this huge blog.🤩 Thanks a lot for reading out till the end.👓

-Let’s connect if you want to collaborate on the further work or a quick catch up.🤝
+Let’s connect if you want to collaborate on further work or a quick catch up.🤝
 ## References
 #### [Connect on LinkedIn](https://linkedin.com/in/santhosh-kumard)